Eventual-Inc/Daft/docs/source/user_guide/integrations/delta_lake.rst

     df = daft.read_delta_lake("some-table")

-Subsequent filters on the partition column will efficiently skip data that doesn't match.
+Subsequent filters on the partition column ``"group"`` will efficiently skip data that doesn't match the predicate.
 In the below example, the ``group != 2`` partitions (files) will be pruned, i.e. they will never be read into memory.

 .. code:: python